-Devana Hawke, master archer and recent addition to the Millennium City supervillain community is quite possibly the one person on earth the Doctor hates the most.
-Just like him, she is an assassin specializing in superhuman targets and the two instantly disliked each other over the simple fact that they were stealing each other's business.
+Devana Hawke, master archer and recent addition to the Millennium City supervillain community is quite possibly the one person on earth the doctor hates the most.
+The two instantly disliked each other over the simple fact that they were stealing each other's business.
 Since then their professional rivalry has grown into an absurd hatred and subsequent cold war, which turns searing hot instantly when they see each other.
 They have been fighting their personal little war in the criminal underworld of Millennium City ever since.

 Spiderling, the Matriarch of Spiders